Achilles Point

-The seaward side of the tuff crater is falling away down the coastal cliffs to 'Gentleman's Bay' far below.
+The seaward side of the tuff crater is falling down the coastal cliffs towards Gentleman's Bay below.
 The tuff ring is made from ash and ejected material.
-The cliffs were there before the volcano erupted so the volcanic rock draped over the clay hill that once existed before sea levels rose and began eroding it away to become the steep cliffs we see today.
-Some volcanic rocks can be found on the beach below – some fragments ejected from deep in the earth, or blocks of tuff ring that were once perched on top of the cliff.
-Rangitoto Island is directly to the north, however Rangitoto is a recent eruption (600 to 550 years ago) and was not always there to shelter the cliffs from powerful wave action.

-There is an old concrete water tower built on the tuff ring formed around the edge of the crater opposite the seaward side.
+The cliffs were there before the volcano erupted, so the volcanic rock draped over the clay hill that existed before sealevels rose and began eroding it away to become steep cliffs.
+Some volcanic rocks can be found on the beach below – some fragments ejected from deep in the earth, or blocks of tuff ring that were once perched atop the cliff.
+Rangitoto Island is directly to the north.
+Rangitoto is a recent eruption (600 to 550 years ago) and was not always there to shelter the cliffs from powerful wave action.
+An old concrete water tower built on the tuff ring formed around the edge of the crater opposite the seaward side.